Conditions › Psoriasis

 • Inverse psoriasis: Smooth red patches in skin folds.

-• Erythrodermic psoriasis: Severe, widespread redness and scaling, a medical emergency.
+• Erythrodermic psoriasis: Severe, widespread redness and scaling; this can be a medical emergency.

 • Stress and emotional strain